|issue > tax revenues

 In addition to puppies and kittens, the sale of breeding animals (adult mother and father dogs) are also taxable, under Minnesota law, if the offspring are intended to be sold as pets.
 For example (per the MN Department of Revenue), "the sale of a breeder rabbit to a person who sells rabbit for food is not taxable, but the sale of a breeder rabbit to a person who sells rabbits for pets is taxable."
 Dogs and cats are bred to produce pets.

 NOTE: Sales tax applies to retail sales.
-If a breeder sells to a pet store, for instance, that transaction is considered wholesale.
-The breeder does not pay sales tax; the pet store would pay the sales tax when the animal is sold to the consumer.
-Breeders who sell to pet stores are required to be licensed by the USDA.
+If a breeding facility sells to a pet store, for instance, that transaction is considered wholesale.
+The breeding business does not pay sales tax; the pet store would pay the sales tax when the animal is sold to the consumer.
+Breeding facilities that sell to pet stores are required to be licensed by the USDA.
 In 2009, the number of USDA-licensed facilities in Minnesota who bred and/or brokered dogs and cats was estimated to be 62 (per USDA inspection reports).
 In 2013, that estimate is 36 (dog and cat breeders/dealers who are USDA licensed).
 This number represents a small fraction of total dog and cat breeders in Minnesota.

 Uncollected sales and income tax revenues in Minnesota